A Companion Resource to Life Insurance Selling Secrets

 Phase 4

-The Framework & Transformation — What You Built and What Changed
+The Decision & Transformation — What You Did and What Changed

 You did not just learn something new.
-You did something new.
-Show the work and the results.
+You drew a line and did something new.
+Show the decision, the work, and the results.

 Why This Matters

-Discovery means nothing without action.
-This is where you prove that the new belief was not just an idea — it was a turning point that produced real results.
+Discovery means nothing without a decision.
+This is where you take a stand — "I'm done playing a game that was never built for me, and it isn't built for you either.
+But hey, it's your money, you grown." — and then prove the new belief was more than an idea.
 You implemented, you built, you transformed.
-Your prospect needs to see that the bridge actually leads somewhere.
+Your prospect needs to see the bridge actually leads somewhere.
 Show them the other side.

 Two Types of Results to Share